 Are camera lenses polarized?

 To address the obvious: No, they do not polarize themselves and are not made to do so.
 Not every professional lens you mount on a camera body is automatically polarized.
-The legitimate question now is why manufacturers do not make polarized lenses even though photographers want them.
+The legitimate question now is why manufacturers don’t make polarized lenses even though photographers want them.
 The reason is limited flexibility.

-Street photography and many other areas use reflections to give photos a personal touch.
+Street photography and many other fields use reflections to give photos a personal touch.
 However, this is not possible with polarized lenses.
 This also applies to many other scenarios where professionals use light reflections in full spectrum to bring more life to their photos.

 How can you tell if a lens is polarized?